sahib/rmlint/docs/developers.rst

     Do not link with ``libblkid``, which is needed to differentiate between normal rotational harddisks and non-rotational disks.

+:--without-json-glib:

+    Do not link with ``libjson-glib``, which is needed to load json-cache files.
+    Without this library a warning is printed when using ``-C / --cache``.

 :--without-fiemap:

     Do not attempt to use the ``FIEMAP ioctl(2)``.